Financial Aid from the Federal Government

 FEDERAL PELL GRANT

-The FAFSA application, along with information from your 2018 tax return (&/or your parents if you are under the age of 24) will determine your eligibility for Federal Grant money and Direct Student and Parent Plus loans.
-The maximum award is $6,345 for the 2020 - 2021 award year.
+The FAFSA application, along with information from your 2020 tax return (and your parents if you are under the age of 24) will determine your eligibility for Federal Grant money and Direct Student and Parent Plus loans.
+The maximum award is $6,895 for the 2022-2023 award year.
 Additional household information may be required to establish eligibility fully.

 Subsidized and Unsubsidized loans are federal student loans for eligible students to help cover the cost of higher education at a four-year college or university, community college, or trade, career, or technical school.
 The U.S. Department of Education offers eligible students at participating schools Direct Subsidized Loans and Direct Unsubsidized Loans.
 (Some people refer to these loans as Stafford Loans or Direct Stafford Loans.)